 How was Cheddar’s Monte Cristo?

-I forgot to mention that two months before my visit to Cheddar’s, I ate at the only Bennigan’s open in Florida.
+Two months before my visit to Cheddar’s, I ate at the only Bennigan’s (now closed) open in Florida.
 My friends and I left disappointed after sharing a Monte Cristo; how the mighty have fallen, we thought.

 The good news is that Cheddar’s Scratch Kitchen version of the Monte Cristo is excellent.
 It’s a worthy successor and easily the best deep-fried sandwich in all ooey-gooey lands.